 In September a list of 800 POWs was posted at the camp.
+It was also at this time that the Japanese began assigning POW numbers to the POWs.
+Harold became POW I-00116.
 The men gathered at 2:00 A.M. on October 6 and were given rice coffee, lugow rice, and a big rice ball.
 After eating and packing their kits, the POWs marched out of the camp at 2:30 A.M. and received two buns as they marched through the gate to the barrio of Cabanatuan which they reached at 6:00 A.M.
 There, 50 men were boarded onto each of the small wooden boxcars waiting for them at about 9:00 A.M.
 The trip to Manila lasted until 4:00 P.M. and because of the heat in the cars, many POWs passed out.

 On October 14, foodstuffs were loaded onto the ship, and each POW got two candy bags of hardtack and one meal of rice and soup each day.
 The ship sailed on October 16 at 7:30 A.M. but turned around at 3:30 P.M. arriving back at Takao at 10:30 P.M.
 It was believed the ship had turned around because American submarines were in the area.